bfriesen/Abstracts/README.md

  - How do I do meta-programming in .NET?
  - Why would I want to use meta-programming?

-Sprache - Even Bettern Than Regex
+Sprache - Even Better Than Regex
 =================================

 I love regular expressions.
 I *really* do.
 But they're not always the right tool for the job.
 Sometimes they're overkill.
 Other times, regular expressions are just not powerful enough.
 This is where Sprache comes in.